 Tip: most consultants are likely to have similar questions, so you might want to prepare a brief package right after your first calls to save time.
 However, the meetings are still necessary to make it interactive with each consultant to ensure that you don’t miss critical details and find surprises later.

 To provide you a more profound sense of the discovery meeting, below is a sample of questions related to a few business processes the consultants generally ask during their interviews.
 However, they will tailor these questions based on their understanding of your business.

 To use your time effectively, most credible consultants pre-research their customers.
-They might share their understanding to demonstrate their expertise in your industry and save your time in repeating generic details.
-If a consultant can relate with your business, he/she is likely to be experienced with similar companies or well prepared.
+They might share their understanding to demonstrate their expertise in your industry and save you time in repeating generic details.
+If a consultant can relate to your business, he/she is likely to be experienced with similar companies or well prepared.

 Tip: if a consultant asks unnecessary questions such as “tell me how you do your business, ” it could be a red flag as it shows their lack of diligence and preparation on their end.

 Upon the conclusion of this call, the consultants might ask you to share sample documents such as sample invoices, order forms, etc., allowing them to do the second-level check and eliminate high-risk areas before committing to showing you a demo in the next step.

 In some cases, this step could be part of the stage above, depending upon your preferences and your consultants’ approach.